Dr7445/Dr7445/README.md

 # 👋 Hey, I'm Dean

 Welcome to my GitHub!
-I'm an aspiring data analyst and prop trader with a background in diagnostics.
+I'm an aspiring data analyst and a funded trader with a background in diagnostics.
 ---

 ## 🧠 About Me